See our Latest Progress

 Kitsain suggests cheapest and nearest shop or applicable online delivery service for your finished groceries at the moment.
 Best offer could be even along your way home.

-Benefit from paid workers keeping product and price database up to date.
+Benefit from paid workers keeping product and price databases up to date.
 Or take part in price information crowdsourcing to get to know best bargains from different retailers earlier than others.

 Kitsain tells where to buy that special trendy product your friends are praising so much.